• Skip to primary navigation

 Does the GDPR cover cookies?

 While the GDPR touches on cookies only in a “recital”, it’s generally felt that cookies are caught by the GDPR.
+The use of cookies is also covered by the UK Privacy and Electronic Communications Regulations.

 What are the GDPR principles relevant to cookie consent?